“The closer you get to real matter, rock air fire and wood, boy, the more spiritual the world is.” -Jack Kerouac

 Some of these, to be sure, are mythic tales of heroic happenings in high places, or about a sainted hermit, say, whose banishment of a king for bad behavior left those curious markings on a certain slab of rock.
 But many are simple folktales that recall events that occurred to very ordinary people in very local places.
 Story serves to bond people to place.
 Some of these stories also illustrate how rock, too, is alive with meaning.

 We don’t need to go to, say, Mt.
 Shasta to experience spirit permeating rock.
 We can experience the bedrock of the landscape where we live as sacred ground.
 Besides, they are all connected below, anyway!
-If our local ground is not held sacred, we can listen and try to locate some rocky places about which legends and stories are told.
+If our local ground is not held sacred, try to locate some rocky places about which legends and stories are told.
+We can listen for stories the rocks are telling now.

 My family doesn’t live in the glorious mountains of North Carolina with their spectacular granite domes and waterfalls.
 We live in the Piedmont which, it turns out, has a fascinatingly diverse geology.
 As locavores eat local foods, I am nourished by the various flavors of our unique rocky landscapes.
 Most of the indigenous cultures that lived here in the Piedmont were wiped out so long ago the traditional stories of these places are lost.
 Some are, no doubt, still treasured and told, while others are being re-created, rather re-heard, as their descendants listen anew to the land speaking to them.
 I long to know the significance of these rocky Piedmont landscapes to the ancestral people who lived here within them.
 Some of these places have qualities that seem so sacred, surely they would have been honored by people prone to pray in them.
 Others have such presence that surely stories about them would have been told.